rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 OpenConfig is an industry led forum for developing network-device specific YANG modules.
 There is quite a strong functional overlap  between OpenConfig and IETF YANG modules, but they have a taken a significantly different approach to solving operational state issues that means that the YANG modules produced by OpenConfig are broadly incompatible with the more approach taken by the IETF with NMDA {{?RFC8342}}.

 OpenConfig has also taken a different approach to how their develop their YANG modules.
 They manage their Device YANG as a versioned set of modules within a single Github project.
 They allow some level of breaking changes to the YANG modules to allow the API to evolve and improve more quickly, making use of Semantic Versioning to document where breaking changes have occurred.
-New versions of the OpenConfig YANG github repository are pushed approximately every 3 months, where they ensure that all related YANG modules are updated as a cohesive set of modules.
+New versions of the OpenConfig YANG github repository are pushed approximately every 3 months, where they ensure that all related YANG modules are updated as a cohesive set of modules that work together.

+# Suggestions for how IETF could manage YANG

+This second contains some proposals on how IETF process for managing YANG modules could change that may be more effect that the current process.

+## Take YANG modules out of RFCs

+The core proposal is to stop publish YANG modules verbatim in RFCs.
+YANG related RFCs would still contain the descriptive prose documenting the structure and meaning of the schema defined in the YANG modules, but the full YANG module texts and the full YANG tree diagrams would no longer be published in RFCs.
+Instead, YANG modules should be managed for what they are, i.e., code assets that are used to build network management APIs and associated documentation.
+Hence, the RFC would only contain stable references to the code assets and generated tree diagrams rather than having them embedded directly in the document, where they cannot change.

+Hence, the proposal is that RFCs defining YANG modules would contain:

+* An overview of the technology that the YANG module(s) cover,
+* High-level descriptions of key parts (e.g., containers and lists) of the YANG module(s),
+* Snippets of tree output that describe the structure,
+* A stable reference to the YANG module revision associated with the RFC at the time of publication
+* A stable reference to the latest bugfixed version of the YANG module associated with the RFC - logically the YANG module with errata applied.
+* A reference to latest version of the YANG module associated with the RFC (held in IANA),
+* A reference to the tree output (automatically generated) associated with the latest version of hte YANG module,
+* Security considerations relevant to the use of the YANG module,
+* Examples for using the YANG module.

+One additional minor benefit of taking the YANG module out of the RFC could be to increase the column length limit for IETF YANG modules (perhaps to something between 80 and 120 characters), which may faciliate a minor improvement to YANG module readability.

+## Maintaining stable references (IANA)

+IANA already maintains the "YANG Module Names" Registry.

+The YANG Module Names registry contains:

+* An entry for the latest revision of each IANA maintained YANG module (e.g., iana-if-types.yang)
+* An entry for every revision of each YANG module published in an RFC. (e.g., there are 2 copies of ietf-interfaes.yang, published in {{?RFC7223}} and {{?RFC8343}})

+Each entry in the YANG Module Names registry has fields that include:

+* the module name (not necessarily unique)
+* a link to the module revision YANG module source code
+* a reference to the RFC that contains the module.

+The proposal is to evolve the IANA registries for YANG modules to acheive the following goals:

+* Allow IANA to become the permanent canonical reference for YANG modules associated with RFCs, both the initial revision published at the same time as the RFC, and any bugfix updates.
+* Allow IANA to track all multiple YANG module revisions with for one RFC (i.e., if bugfixes have been applied to a YANG module).
+* Allow IANA to provide a per RFC stable reference to the latest bugfixed version of a YANG module that can be embedded in the RFC.
+* TODO - IANA should also maintain tree diagram information, but which revisions of other modules should the tree ouptut be generated from.

+## Ensure that models don't change at late phases of the IETF review cycle.

+Ideally there are implementations to validate the YANG models that are being standardized.
+By definition these implementations must be done against pre-standard versions of the YANG modules.
+However, the various IETF review processes can mean that there are changes to the names of data nodes, and to the overal structure of the schema before the final RFC gets published.

+For IETF YANG modules, they can be pre-standard for a long period of time, meaning that live deployments may be based around them.

+Generally, YANG encourages only backwards-compatible changes to YANG models, but this doesn't appy to pre-release versions.
+Meaning that devices and clients have to manage these breaking changes (without the normal deprecation cycle) when moving from pre-release to published standard versions.

+## Make use of YANG versioning and allow breaking changes.

+## Make use of YANG packages to build

+## Manage development versions of IETF YANG modules on github.

+## Living YANG documents and Living YANG bis documents.

 ### Inter-dependency between YANG modules.